exercism/julia/exercises/practice/isbn-verifier/.docs/instructions.md

 ## Bonus tasks

-* Generate a valid ISBN-13 from the input ISBN-10 (and maybe verify it again with a derived verifier).
+If you attempt these tasks please write your own tests for them in your solution file!

+* Define a string macro so that `isbn"3-598-21507-X" == ISBN("3-598-21507-X")`.

+* Let the constructor accept ISBN-13s as well.
+The same ISBN should compare equal regardless of format: `ISBN("1-234-56789-X") == ISBN("978-1-234-56789-7")`.

-* Generate valid ISBN, maybe even from a given starting ISBN.
+* Define a function or iterator to generate a valid ISBN, maybe even from a given starting ISBN.

+* Can you store the ISBN as an integer rather than a string and would that ever be a good idea?
+If you did, could you still print the ISBN (including check-digit) as a string?